simonox/solartunes/README.md

 ### Managing Configuration

-Use the configuration management script for advanced control:
+SolarTunes takes care of the configuration if you are using the UI.
+If you want to do it on the command line: Use the configuration management script for advanced control:

 ```bash
 # Show current configuration